GaelReinaudi/LabExe-UserPlugins/SoftwarePlugins/ListStepperPlugin/README.md

 - **Start**: Start value for equally spaced sequence generation
 - **End**: End value for equally spaced sequence generation
 - **Num Points**: Number of points to generate in the sequence
-- **Generate Input Bucket**: Connect a parameter to trigger sequence generation
+- **Generate Button**: Click to generate an equally spaced sequence
-- **Shuffle Input Bucket**: Connect a parameter to randomize the list lines
+- **Shuffle Button**: Click to randomize the order of lines in the list

 ### Value List
 - Text editor for viewing and manually editing the list of values